-National Merit Finalists who win either a National Merit or National Achievement Scholarship from the National Merit Scholarship Corporation (NMSC) or another corporate sponsor are able to use this scholarship at Olin College.
-Finalists who designate Olin College as their first choice college, but do not receive a NMSC or corporate-sponsored scholarship, may be designated as Olin National Merit Scholars.
+National Merit Finalists who win either a National Merit or National Achievement Scholarship from the National Merit Scholarship Corporation (NMSC) or another corporate sponsor can use this scholarship at Olin College.
+Finalists who designate Olin College as their first-choice college, but do not receive a NMSC or corporate-sponsored scholarship, may be designated as Olin National Merit Scholars.
 Olin National Merit Scholars receive a $1000 scholarship for four years, funded by Olin College.
 The student must submit renewal paperwork to National Merit each year for continued eligibility.
 Eligibility criteria is established and determined by the National Merit Scholarship Corporation.

 Need-Based Financial Aid

 Our need-based aid programs are funded through grants, scholarships, and need-based federal loans.
 The Olin Tuition Scholarship, which is awarded based on your admission, is considered part of the resources used to meet your financial need.
 If you meet eligibility requirements* and demonstrate need beyond that, we will work to meet your full financial need.
 Need-based funding from Olin is available for eight semesters of required full time study.
 Olin College provides accommodation for documented disabilities.
 Exceptions may also be granted in extenuating circumstances.
 Petitions to request an exception should be submitted to the Dean of the College and the Dean of Admission and Financial Aid.
 These petitions will be reviewed in collaboration with the Provost.

 * A student must meet all eligibility requirements as determined by the Free Application for Federal Student Aid (FAFSA).